merts1/Advanced-Lane-finder/README.md

 Steps to be taken in order to create this algorithm:

 __1-__ Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+Then save the parameters for later use.

 __Original image__